-Which of these words resonate most with you, and why?
-To join the conversation, click "comments" above.
+Do you have a go-to conversational style that works for you?
+And what do you do to show you're listening?
+To join the conversation, click "comments" below.
 Learn more about creating a habit around masterful communication with our online learning courses awarded International Gold for Best Hybrid Learning of 2022.

 0 Comments